 With the possible exception of “crazy neighbors” and “rat infestation,” no two words strike more fear into the hearts of renters than “rent increase.”
-If you know or suspect an increase is coming, don’t wait for it to hit your bank account.
+If you know or suspect a rental price increase is coming, don’t just wait for it to hit your bank account.
+Speak with your landlord.
+Make it known that you wish to negotiate a rent increase.

 There are many myths surrounding the renting vs. buying situation.
 If you’re considering moving into an apartment for rent or purchasing a house, you’ll find lots of conflicting arguments about which one is better.
 Either way, deciding between renting or buying takes a lot of time and resources.
 But don’t worry!
 We’re going to debunk a few of these myths to make your decision process a little easier.